 - the TBAb (blocking) antibody

-These can be found in all three subtypes of autoimmune thyroid disease: Hashimoto’s thyroiditis, Graves’ Disease, and Atrophic thyroiditis.
+These antibodies can be found at different prevalence rates in all three subtypes of autoimmune thyroid disease: Hashimoto’s thyroiditis, Graves’ Disease, and Atrophic thyroiditis.

-These TRAb antibody levels can fluctuate widely and unexpectedly, and when they do, they can immediately begin to affect thyroid biochemistry.
+TRAb antibody levels can fluctuate widely and unexpectedly, and when they do, they can immediately begin to affect thyroid biochemistry.
 They can produce a significant change in thyroid status within weeks or months.
-They can cause a complte flip-flop from hypo to hyper or vice versa.
-They are different from what’s known as “Hashitoxicosis.”
+Their effects are different from what’s known as “Hashitoxicosis.”

 Background: The TPOab and TGAb antibodies